surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 multiplied with the waveform generator, no matter what the selected LFO shape is.
 This means that if the LFO shape is set to Envelope, the output will simply be 100%, and can then be shaped by the LFO EG.

+Also, note that when using the Envelope shape, the envelope will always trigger on key trigger, no matter what the trigger mode is set to.

 ![](./images/Pictures/lfo_eg.png)